Immigration to Pakistan

+Policies and procedures

+Pakistan regulates immigration through a combination of federal institutions, including the Ministry of Interior, the Federal Investigation Agency (FIA), and the National Database and Registration Authority (NADRA).

+In 2019, the government launched an online visa portal to simplify the application process for foreign nationals.
+E-immigration counters have also been installed at major airports, including Jinnah International Airport in Karachi and Allama Iqbal International Airport in Lahore, to improve monitoring and facilitate legal entry.

+NADRA is responsible for registering foreigners, issuing identity cards to legal immigrants, and documenting refugees under agreements with the UNHCR.
+Policy changes, including visa restrictions and registration requirements, are often tied to security concerns and Pakistan’s foreign relations.

 Demographics

 As of 2009, an estimated 2.1% of the population of Pakistan had foreign origins.
 However, the number of immigrants in Pakistan recently grew sharply.
 Immigrants from South Asia make up a growing proportion of immigrants in Pakistan.
 The largest group of immigrants in Pakistan is Bangladeshi, followed by Afghan, Tajik, Uzbek, Turkmen, Indian, Sri Lankan, Burmese and Briton.
-Other expatriate communities in Pakistan are Armenians, Australians, Iranians, Turks, Iraqis, Chinese, Americans, previously Bosnian refugees, and many others.
-Migrants from different countries of Arab World, especially Egypt, Iraq, Palestine, Syria, Kuwait, Libya, Saudi Arabia, and Yemen, are in the thousands.
-Nearly all illegal migrants in Pakistan are Muslim refugees and they are accepted by the local population.
+Other expatriate communities in Pakistan are Chechens, Filipinos, Turks, Persian, Chinese, Americans, previously Bosnian refugees, and many others.
+Migrants from different countries of Arab World, especially Egypt, Iraq, Palestine, Syria, Lebanon, Libya, Tunisia, and Yemen, are in the thousands.
+Nearly all illegal migrants in Pakistan are Muslim refugees and they are either accepted or ignored by the local population.
 There is no political support or legislation to deport these refugees from Pakistan.

 Sheikh Muhammad Feroze, the chairman of the Pakistani Bengali Action Committee, claimed that there were 200 settlements of Bengali-speaking people in Pakistan, of which 132 are in Karachi.
 They are found in various areas of Pakistan such as Thatta, Badin, Hyderabad, Tando Adam and Lahore.

 Experts say that the migration of both Bengalis and Burmese (Rohingya) to Pakistan started in the 1980s and continued until 1998.
 Large scale Rohingya migration to Karachi made Karachi one of the largest population centres of Rohingyas in the world after Myanmar.
 The Burmese community of Karachi is spread out over 60 slums in Karachi such as the Burmi Colony in Korangi, Arakanabad, Machchar colony, Bilal colony, Ziaul Haq Colony and Godhra Camp.

-Thousands of Uyghur Muslims have also migrated to the Gilgit-Baltistan region of Pakistan, fleeing religious and cultural persecution in Xinjiang, China.
+Thousands of Uyghur Muslims have also migrated to the Gilgit-Baltistan region of Pakistan, some of them with links to terror groups in Xinjiang, China.

 Refugees

 As of December 2020, around 1,435,445 registered Afghan refugees reside and work in Pakistan.
-Most of them reside in Khyber Pakhtunkhwa and Balochistan, Pakistan.
-They are expected to leave Pakistan and return to Afghanistan in the coming years.
+Most of them reside in Khyber Pakhtunkhwa and Balochistan, Pakistan.In 2025, Pakistan started deportation of Afghan refugees after the expiry of their Proof of Registration (PoR) cards, a move that affected an estimated 1.4 million people and drew concern from UNHCR.

 In addition, about 500 Somalis, 60–80 Iraqis and 20–30 Iranians were reported to be temporarily residing in cities such as Islamabad, Rawalpindi and Karachi.
 Nearly all of these are asylum seekers waiting to be resettled in countries of the Americas, Europe or Oceania.